Binding Assays - More Than One Way to Achieve your Goals

 Direct absorbance measurement at 280 nm

 A direct method of measuring protein is to determine the absorbance of a sample at 280 nm.
 Aromatic amino acid residues such as Tryptophan and Tyrosine absorb UV-light at 280 nm which allows recalculation of the protein content.
-No further reagents need to be added to the sample, making it possible to reuse the extract after quantification.
+Due to the high absorbance of the mentioned amino acids, no further reagents need to be added to the sample, making it possible to reuse the extract after the quantification based on the present amino acids.
 However, the method requires the exact extinction coefficient for the protein or protein mixture quantified.
-The extinction coefficient depends on the amount of aromatic residues and is indispensable to calculate the protein concentration from the absorbance value.
-Get more information in our topic-related application note here.
+The extinction coefficient depends on the amount of aromatic residues of the included amino acids and is indispensable to calculate the protein concentration from the absorbance value.
+The A280 method isa protein assay especially suited for highly concentrated samples.
+Get more information in our topic-related application note AN299: Absorbance-based methods for protein quantification on BMG LABTECH instruments.

 Colorimetric protein measurement: Bradford

 The BCA assay employs the capability of peptide bonds found in proteins to reduce Cu (II) to Cu+.
 The copper ion is in turn quantified by BCA which chelates Cu+ and then absorbs light at 562 nm.
-The BCA assay requires parallel acquisition of a standard curve as well.
+The BCA assay requires parallel acquisition of a standard curve as well for the protein quantitation.

 Colorimetric protein measurement: Lowry assay

-Just as the aforementioned BCA assay, the Lowry protein measurement on the reduction capability of proteins.
+Just as the aforementioned BCA assay, the Lowry protein measurement method measures on the reduction capability of proteins.
 Again Cu (II) sulfate is reduced to Cu+ which is made visible by Folin-Ciocalteu reagent resulting in a blue complex that can be quantified by its absorbance between 500 and 800 nm.
-Just like for Bradford and BCA assay, a standard curve is measured in parallel and is the basis for calculating the sample protein concentration.
+Just like for Bradford and BCA assay, a standard curve is measured in parallel and is the basis for calculating the sample protein concentration in this method.

 Fluorescent protein measurements

 The NanoOrange® protein quantification assay employs a merocyanine dye that drastically increases fluorescence in the presence of detergent-coated proteins.
+Fluorescent methods generally show a higher sensitivity compared to colourimetric attempts for the determination of the protein content.
 It can be excited by light around in the blue spectrum (485 nm) and emits in the presence of protein in the yellow/orange spectrum of light, which is reflected in the name of this protein measurement assay.
 The calculation of protein concentration is again based on the measurement of a protein standard curve.

 The fluorescent protein measurement kits Quant iT® Protein and Qubit® Protein work very similar as compared to NanoOrange® (all ThermoFisher Scientific).
-The Qubit® Protein Assay kit, however, gets along with three standards only.
-The measurement as well as the analysis is performed with a handheld device that detects fluorescence directly in a reaction tube.
+The Qubit® Protein Assay kit, however, gets along with three standards only for protein quantitation.
+The measurement as well as the content analysis is performed with a handheld device that detects fluorescence directly in a reaction tube.
 The fluorescent nature of the Qubit® assay, however, suggests its transfer to the microplate format.

 Overview of protein measurement methods